Kerstin Günther: Career

 Günther joined what was then the Deutsche Bundespost in 1991, working in telecommunications.
 After it was privatized as Deutsche Telekom in 1995, she took on management assignments in Hungary (Senior Vice President Wholesale) and Slovakia (Senior Vice President Strategy and External Affairs) where she spent a total of 12 years.
 In 2003 she returned to Germany and became Co-Managing Director HR of the first Shared Service Center of Deutsche Telekom, the HR shared service center.
 In 2004 she became the first female Managing Director leading an Infrastructure Branch in Frankfurt/Main, where she managed all technical and operational infrastructure aspects for the company with a staff of some 3,000 engineers.
 She has also held management positions with the Technical Infrastructure Office of T-Home in Bonn.

 Since March 2012, Günther has been Senior Vice President Technology Europe with responsibility for technology and IT in 12 countries and for the Pan European Project.
 In November 2014 Die Welt article stated that she is "just below the board level responsible for 20,000 employees" in these countries.

-2019, Günther is Chief Financial and Technology Officer of Helmholtz Zentrum München and promotes the transformation and digitalization of one of Germany's leading health research centers.
+In 2019, Günther is Chief Financial and Technology Officer of Helmholtz Zentrum München and promotes the transformation and digitalization of one of Germany's leading health research centers.

 Günther has humorously described the European telecommunications industry as being "like the centre of a healthy sandwich under constant pressure from the outside, such as from the market or the dominant IT companies such as Google, Apple or Amazon".
 When Deutsche Telekom made a digital agreement with the Hungarian government in February 2014, she likened the alliance to being the "sandwich to protect the healthy salad".

 In addition to her native German, Günther is fluent in Polish and English and can converse in Russian and Hungarian.